-From our early beginnings, the constant focus on innovation has fueled creative solutions to help our customers improve productivity, increase fuel and energy efficiency, and help customers better care for their outdoor environments.
+Throughout our history, we have thrived on innovation.
+This constant focus has fueled creative solutions to improve productivity, increase fuel and energy efficiency, and help customers better care for their outdoor environments.
 This includes products powered by propane, hybrid, advanced battery, electronic fuel injection and LED technologies – along with GPS-supported solutions and agronomic drone mapping technologies to apply resources and other inputs more precisely.
-In addition to developing many industry-leading irrigation solutions that help apply water more efficiently to turf, landscapes and agricultural crops, we were honored to be recognized by U.S. Environmental Protection Agency with the 2017 WaterSense® Excellence Award for efforts in outdoor water efficiency education and outreach.
-This was the third consecutive year that we have received a prestigious WaterSense award.
+In addition to developing many industry-leading irrigation solutions that help apply water more efficiently to turf, landscapes and agricultural crops, we were honored to be recognized by the U.S. Environmental Protection Agency with the 2018 WaterSense® Excellence Award for efforts in outdoor water efficiency education and outreach.
+This was the fourth consecutive year that we have received a prestigious WaterSense award.

 Focused on advancing the company's innovative leadership, Toro's Center for Advanced Turf Technology (CATT) has responsibility for developing technologies that benefit both customers and the environment.
 Comprised of a team of leading agronomists and product development professionals, CATT identifies emerging trends in turf care markets and, through the application of appropriate technologies, helps discover new solutions to increase productivity, conserve water, reduce fuel consumption, and improve growing conditions.

 In working with customers, academic institutions and leading researchers, the group has been influential in the area of robotics, hydrogen fuel cells, advanced battery technologies, precision irrigation and soil moisture sensing.